LeihanChen/TMU_CP8318/README.md

 # TMU CP8318
-This is the repo for the course CPS8318 at Toronto Metropolitan University.
+This is the repo for the course CP8318 at Toronto Metropolitan University during Fall2024.

 ## Assignment 1
 **Decision Tree Classifier**